 The Hero of Maida is a traditional Victorian pub with a courtyard garden and a dining room on the first floor.
 We serve independent beers from family-run breweries, good wines, and an all-day menu overseen by chef-restaurateur Henry Harris.
-Tucked away on the top floor are elegant spaces for private dining and events.
+Tucked away on the top floor are elegant spaces for private dining and events – these will open later in the summer.

 We’re a short walking distance from Warwick Avenue and Maida Vale tube stations.